lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 ## 2.2 Objects in a programming language

-One of the most studied categories is the one called **Set**, which is the one where the objects are, unsurprisingly, *sets*.

-We've previously decided that our programming types are *sets*.
-We'll keep relying on this method, i.e. deciding that an X in the programming language represents a Y in math (as long as it precisely satisfies the definitional properties of Y).
+Previously, we decided that our programming types were *sets*.
+We'll keep applying that method, i.e. deciding that X in a programming language represents Y in mathematics (as long as it precisely satisfies the definitional properties of Y).

 In this case, I'm going to say that that **the types in our programming language are the implementation of the objects in our PL category.**